smitherd9/old_news/readme.md

 # Introduction:

-Old News is a web app built for Thinkful's Front End Web Development course that allows the user to search for news stories in the recent past.
+[Old News](https://smitherd9.github.io/old_news/) is a web app that allows the user to search for news stories in the recent past.
 It employs the New York Times' Article Search API and The Guardian's Open Platform API.
 The user can search for stories by date, by a date range and by a topic and date.